cockroachdb/docs/v2.1/view-node-details.md

 ------|------------
 `id` | The ID of the node.
 `is_live` | If `true`, the node is live.
-`gossiped_replicas` | The number of replicas on the node that are active members of a range.
+`replicas` | The number of replicas on the node that are active members of a range.
 After decommissioning, this should be 0.
 `is_decommissioning` | If `true`, the node is marked for decommissioning.
 See [Remove Nodes](remove-nodes.html) for more details.
 `is_draining` | If `true`, the range replicas and range leases are being moved off the node.
 This happens when a live node is being decommissioned.
 See [Remove Nodes](remove-nodes.html) for more details.